 Abstract.
-In 2020 we are celebrating the 1/3 century anniversary of my first publication on
+In 2020 we celebrated the 1/3 century anniversary of my first publication on

 metalearning or learning to learn: